Proton

 This is why we at Proton developed Proton Drive.
 We wanted to create a truly secure and private cloud storage service.
 We also developed a specific feature for photos called photo backup.
 Similar to Google Photos, it automatically uploads all your photos from your smartphone to your Proton Drive account, minus the spying.

 In fact, we couldn’t spy on your files even if we wanted to.
-All files in Proton Drive are secured using end-to-end encryption, meaning we can’t see what you’re saving at any point.
+With Proton, photos and other files are secured using end-to-end encryption, meaning we can’t see what you’re saving at any point.
 We also don’t have access to your password — many other services retain that right — meaning we can’t see your files that way, either.

-Naturally, we don’t just back up your files, we also let you share them.
-All file sharing links themselves are end-to-end encrypted as well, adding an extra layer of protection.
-Naturally, you can password-protect files when sharing, as well as set expiration dates.
-Better yet, if you don’t need any of these options, a single click turns them off again.
+And, we don’t just back up your files, we also let you share them.
+All file sharing links themselves are end-to-end encrypted to add an extra layer of protection.
+You can also add password-protection, set expiration dates, and deactivate a link in a single click turns them off again.

 Related articles